-FOR WSBA USE ONLY - DO NOT WRITE BELOW THIS LINE Submitted by: Date: Approved by: Approved by: Date: Rush approval: Date: ACCOUNT NAME ACCOUNT # DEPT. JOB CODE BAR # AMOUNT Date Rec'd in AP Date Rec'd in AP Vendor # Total:
+FOR WSBA USE ONLY - DO NOT WRITE BELOW THIS LINE

+Submitted by: Date:

+Approved by: Date: Rush approval: Date:

+ACCOUNT NAME ACCOUNT # DEPT. JOB CODE BAR# AMOUNT

+Date Rec'd in AP • Vendor# • ' Total:

 BOARD OF GOVERNORS MEETING MINUTES

 In order to bring yourself up to date on recent discussions and actions by the Board of Governors (BOG), we strongly encourage you to review at least the last six months of BOG Minutes.